scalawithcats/scala-with-cats/src/pages/case-studies/crdt/eventual-consistency.md

 machines are allowed to have differing views of data.
-However, if all machines can communicate and there are no further updates they will evenutally all have the same view of data.
+However, if all machines can communicate and there are no further updates they will eventually all have the same view of data.

 Eventually consistent systems require less communication between machines